checkmarx-ts/CxQueryReplicate/README.md

 # Introduction

 **CxQueryReplicate** is a utility that replicates customized CxSAST queries from one CxSAST instance to another.
-The current version of **CxQueryReplicate** only supports replication of queries customized at the corporate and team levels.
-Replication of queries customized at the project level is an enhancement that is planned for the future.

 # Installation